iavinash/weather-api/README.md

 # Dockerized Version
 This project is Dockernized and ready to deploy on `Kubernetes.` The files related to `K8s` can be found [here](/src/main/resources/)
+# Docker Command to build image
+* `docker build -t weather-app-docker-img .` - This will build an image with the name of `weather-app-docker-img`